 HupSix: Workouts Explained (6 Rounds in 30 Minutes)

-Quick Answer: HupSix workouts are 30-minute, music-driven cardio sessions taught in six progressive rounds that train coordination, agility, and endurance.
-A single class typically delivers about 40–50 minutes of cardio credit when tracked with a chest-strap heart-rate monitor.
+All HupSix workouts are in the HupSix App—open the app, go to Classes → Series, pick a workout, and press play.
+Each session is a 30-minute, music-driven cardio workout taught in six progressive rounds that build endurance, agility and reaction time.
+A single workout typically delivers about 40–50+ minutes of cardio credit when tracked with a chest-strap heart-rate monitor.

 What a Class Looks Like